astrorama/SourceXtractorPlusPlus/doc/src/Measurements.rst

 Grouping and splitting
 ~~~~~~~~~~~~~~~~~~~~~~

-|SExtractor++| measures the properties of sources from instances spread across multiple exposures.
+|SourceXtractor++| measures the properties of sources from instances spread across multiple exposures.
 Each exposure has its own context defined by a specific combination of filter, instrument, epoch, etc.
 Depending on science goals, one may choose to group images by time of observation (e.g., to build light curves), filter (for regular photometry), ...
-This is the purpose of |SExtractor++|'s grouping (and splitting) mechanisms.
+This is the purpose of |SourceXtractor++|'s grouping (and splitting) mechanisms.

 There are two types of groups: image groups and measurement groups.